Braided fishing line is known for being super strict. It is resistant to various forms of damage and does not stretch.

-Something you probably already know about braided fishing line is that it can be very hard to tie knots.
-Braided line has a coating on it that makes it much smoother for easier casting and retrieval.
-This can make it hard to tie knots with.
+You probably already know that braided fishing line knots can be very hard to tie.
+The braided line has a coating that makes it much smoother for more effortless casting and retrieval.

-Braided fishing line often suffers from knot-tying issues.
-The knots often open up and you can lose your lures, bait and fish.
+The braided fishing line often suffers from knot-tying issues.
+The knots often open up, and you can lose your lures, bait, and fish.

-We have to rethink the knots we use with braided fishing line.
-This does not mean that you cannot tie a decent knot with it.
-It all depends on the type of knot you use with braided line.
+We have to rethink the knots we use with braided fishing lines.
+This does not mean you cannot tie a decent knot with it.
+It all depends on the type of knot you use with a braided line.

-So, now we have discovered that braided fishing line can be a bit difficult to tie a secure knot in.
-There are 5 good knots which are ideal for use with braided fishing line.
-Let’s take a look at the 5 best to use with braided fishing line.
+So, now we have discovered that a braided fishing line can be difficult to tie a secure knot in.
+There are 5 good knots that are ideal for use with a braided fishing line.
+Let’s take a look at the 5 best to use with braided fishing lines.

-First, we have the uni knot, which is often considered the best knot if you are tying a hook, lure, or swivel directly to braided line.
-This is a type of knot which is like a noose, and it slides down the main line and will cinch tight against the eye of the hook.
-It’s also a good option if you want to make a line-to-line connection between braided and monofilament or fluorocarbon fishing line.
+First, we have the uni knot, which is often considered the best if you tie a hook, lure, or swivel directly to a braided line.
+This type of knot is like a noose, and it slides down the main line and will cinch tight against the eye of the hook.
+It’s also a good option if you want to make a line-to-line connection between braided and monofilament or fluorocarbon fishing lines.